Rseiji/higa_tools/README.md

 # higa_tools

-This repository contains general scripts, setup scripts, setup configurations for environments, useful links and others, that I created or searched in the web in order to improve my coding productivity.
+This repository contains general setup scripts, configurations suggestions for environments, useful links and preferences, etc.

+The reason for this repository is to improve my general working productivity in anything related to computers and/or coding.